missarissa/Amazon-Review-Sentiment-Analysis/README.md

    - Pickled version of the SVM model from document 2.
 7. lg_model.pkl
    - Pickled version of the Logistic Regression model and vectorizer from document 2.
+8. conclusion_data.csv
+    - This is the csv file created in document 2 and used in document 3.

+Discluded Items:
-8. trained_model folder *(not included)
+1. trained_model folder
    - This folder contains the trained model and tokenizer for the BERT model from document 2.
-9. logs folder *(not included)
+2. logs folder
    - This folder contains the logs from training the BERT model in document 2.
-10. results folder *(not included)
+3. results folder
     - This folder containes the results from training the BERT model in document 2.
-11. conclusion_data.csv
-    - This is the csv file created in document 2 and used in document 3.

 References:
 - https://github.com/huggingface/notebooks/blob/main/transformers_doc/en/training.ipynb
 - https://discuss.huggingface.co/t/evaluating-finetuned-bert-model-for-sequence-classification/5265
 - https://medium.com/@nirajan.acharya777/sentimental-analysis-using-linear-regression-86764bfde907
 - Other HuggingFace Notebooks
 - StackOverflow forums
-- Class notes

-Notes:
-- Items 8-10 are not included as they were too large to upload. these documents can be gained by running the code in documents 2
-- The analysis done in document 3 does not require the missing items 8-10